VittorioParagallo/IALAB_2019-2020/clips/BikersCompanion/README.md

 ## Conclusion
-Our expert system, after making inference on the data entered by the user, proposes a list of 5 valid possible alternatives, such that not exceed the budget entered by the user.
+Our expert system, after making inference on the data entered by the user, proposes a list of 5 valid possible alternatives, such that not exceed the budget entered by the user.<br>
 Finally numerous solutions are filtered before being proposed to the user and the ones remaining are ordered by total certainty.
-In case such values are equal, the solutions are ordered by price.
+In case such values are equal, the solutions are ordered by price.<br>
-The code has been made modular to avoid the problems related to the activation of multiple rules that belong to different modules.
+The code has been made modular to avoid the problems related to the activation of multiple rules that belong to different modules.<br>
-The algorithmic part of the expert system was difficult to realize, because the language is not meant to write algorithms.
+The algorithmic part of the expert system was difficult to realize, because the language is not meant to write algorithms.<br>
-The solutions proposed by the expert system usually satisfy user requests, exept the cases in which the user makes requests that are incoherents.
+The solutions proposed by the expert system usually satisfy user requests, exept the cases in which the user makes requests that are incoherents.<br>
 Our expert system consists of 6 suggestions offered to the user and therefore a clear possible improvement would simply be the widening of these suggestions for a more and more precise solution.

 ## Authors